Image cover for blog about ten tips to accelerate pen & ink drawing skills

 I committed to drawing 5-6 days a week and I’ve been able to stick to it since October of 2021.

 There are days when I only have 15 minutes.
 I make the most of those minutes by being prepared.
-No time is wasted searching for ideas of what to draw.

 Have a strategy for staying consistent to improve pen & ink skills